fwestermark/finance-app/README.md

 ## Purpose
 The purpose of the image is to provide a simple web-front to which to provide a demo page for command injections (CMDi).

+## Built With
+The image is built using nginx docker image (nginx:latest)

 ## Installation
-clone this repository and edit to your liking or pull from docker-hub.
+Clone this repository and edit to your liking or pull from docker-hub.

 ### Using docker